Hensel minimality I: Introduction

-\begin{remark} The case $\ell = 1$ seems to play an important role: Most of the results in this paper follow from 1-h-minimality, and we obtain a rather different (but equivalent) characterization of 1-h-minimality in terms of definable functions (see Theorem~\ref{thm:tame2vf}).
-We do not have a similar characterization for integers $\ell \ge 2$, and we do not know whether those separate cases are of particular interest.
-On the other hand, the case $\ell = \omega$ is more robust and is useful for the mixed characteristic case. \end{remark}
+The notion of $\ell$-h-minimality seems most natural in the case $\ell = \omega$, and indeed, this case is especially interesting in view of the resplendency results of Section~\ref{sec:respl}.
+However, the case $\ell = 1$ plays an important role, too: most of the results in this paper follow from $1$-h-minimality, and we obtain a rather different equivalent characterization of $1$-h-minimality in terms of definable functions (see Theorem~\ref{thm:tame2vf}).
+This shows that $1$-h-minimality is of deeply geometric nature, even though its definition might appear somewhat contrived.
+Similar characterizations for integers $\ell \ge 2$ are developed in \cite{Verm:h-min}, involving properties of definable functions on $\ell$-dimensional sets.

-\begin{remark} The assumption that $C$ is definable using only the parameters from $K$ will enable us to simultaneously prepare families of sets parametrized by $\RV$ (and $\RV_\lambda$).
-This plays a central role to make Hensel minimality independent of the structure on $\RV$. \end{remark}

-Many languages where model theory is known to behave well are Hensel minimal.
-In particular, in Section~\ref{sec:examples}, we give the following examples:
+Many structures on valued fields whose model theory is known to behave well are Hensel minimal.
+In Section~\ref{sec:examples}, we provide examples of Hensel minimal structures on valued fields, of mixed and of equi-characteristic $0$.
+Some are new and less expected, others incorporate more classical structures.
+We show that the following classical structures are Hensel minimal:

-\begin{enumerate} \item Any Henselian valued field of equi-characteristic $0$ in the pure valued field language $\Lval$ has an $\omega$-h-minimal theory. \item The theory stays $\omega$-h-minimal if we work in an expansion $\cL$ of $\Lval$ by analytic functions (forming an analytic structure as in \cite{CLip} or \cite{CLips}): For example, in the case $K = k((t))$ with $\cha k = 0$, we can add all analytic functions $\cO_K^n \to K$ for all $n$ to the language, where analytic here means that the function is given by evaluating a $t$-adically converging power series in $x\in \cO_K^n$ (see Section 3.4 of \cite{CLips}).